MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Your Teams app must follow [Teams bot design guidelines](../../../../bots/design/bots.md).

-* You must implement a task module to avoid multi-turn bot response when the workflow involves the user performing repetitive tasks.
-For example, use a task module to repetitively capture name, dob, place, and designation instead of using multi-turn conversations. [*Mandatory Fix*]
+* You must implement a dialog to avoid multi-turn bot response when the workflow involves the user performing repetitive tasks.
+For example, use a dialog to repetitively capture name, dob, place, and designation instead of using multi-turn conversations. [*Mandatory Fix*]

 * Any broken links, responses, or workflows in your app must be fixed. [*Mandatory Fix*]